AC Refrigerant Leak Repair in San Antonio, TX

 Chloroform-like smell:

 Coolant smells similar to chloroform.
 If homeowners notice a distinct sweet smell coming from the air vents on their AC unit, that can indicate a Freon leak.
-Freon is dangerous to human health, and homeowners should call in an HVAC technician immediately after they notice this odor.
+Freon is dangerous to human health, and homeowners should call in a technician immediately after they notice this odor.

 Unexpectedly high electricity bills: